lmd-code/phpcsscrunch/README.md

 **Minimum PHP Version:** 7.4

-1. Download the latest release and unpack the `lmdcrunchcss` folder to you dev project.
+1. Download the latest release and unpack the `PhpCssCruncher` folder to you dev project.
 2. Include the necessary code somewhere before your site content (or at least your stylesheet) outputs to screen. (see [Initialise](#initialise))
 3. Output the result of the minification to your template, either as a link to a minified file, or directly as inline CSS (see [Methods](#methods)).